mckinsey/vizro/vizro-core/docs/pages/user_guides/navigation.md

 - **`NavBar.items`**

-Use `items` to add customization to the icons. `NavBar.items` is provided as list of `NavItem` models. `NavItem` model is responsible for building individual icons within navigation bar.
+Use `items` to add customization to the icons. `NavBar.items` is provided as list of `NavLink` models. `NavLink` model is responsible for building individual icons within navigation bar.

-For further customizations of icons, you can refer to the [`NavItem`][vizro.models.NavItem] reference.
+For further customizations of icons, you can refer to the [`NavLink`][vizro.models.NavLink] reference.
 Some popular choices are:

-- customize icon image by providing name of the icon from the [Google Material Icon library](https://fonts.google.com/icons) to `icon` argument of `NavItem` model
+- customize icon image by providing name of the icon from the [Google Material Icon library](https://fonts.google.com/icons) to `icon` argument of `NavLink` model
-- provide text string to be displayed in the icon tooltip on hover by using `text` argument of `NavItem` model
+- provide text string to be displayed in the icon tooltip on hover by using `text` argument of `NavLink` model

 ```
 Navigation(
     selector=NavBar(
         items=[
-            vm.NavItem(
+            vm.NavLink(
                 pages=["My first page"], icon="dashboard", text="Pages"
             ),
-            vm.NavItem(
+            vm.NavLink(
                 pages=["My second page"], icon="summarize", text="Summary"
             ),
         ]